The Butterfly that Stamped: Plot

 Meanwhile, Balkis has a talk with the butterfly's wife, who says she is only pretending to agree with him, because "you know how men are."
 Balkis tells her she should dare her husband to stamp his foot, as he must be lying, and then she can argue with him again.
 Really, she is hoping the disappearance of the palace will shock the other wives into obedience.

-The female butterfly dares her husband, and the butterfly prevaricates by telling her the king called him over to ask him not to, because he is afraid of the butterfly.
+The female butterfly dares her husband, who prevaricates by saying the king called him over to ask him not to, because he is afraid of the butterfly.
 The wife insists he stamps, and he goes to the king, who tells him he will make it happen to help control his wife, sympathizing with the butterfly's plight.
 The butterfly stamps and the palace disappears.

 This makes the butterfly's wife scared, and she promises never to argue with him again as long as he brings it back, leaving Solomon in fits of laughter.
 But when the garden vanishes, Solomon's quarrelling wives are deathly afraid, believing that the king is dead and the heavens are mourning the news.
 Balkis claims it was the butterfly who was angry at his wife, and they realise that "if the king will do this for the sake of a tiny butterfly, what will he do to us, we who have been making him miserable with our quarreling," and they in turn become scared of Solomon's powers, and are nice and quiet from then on.